zenrosadira/abap-tbox-stats/README.md

 ## Joint Variability
 ### Covariance
-In order to compute the sample covariance of two columns call method `->covariance` passing the columns separated by a comma
+In order to compute the sample covariance of two columns call method `->covariance` passing the columns separated by comma

 ```abap
 DATA(stats)      = NEW ztbox_cl_stats( t_sbook ).